-However, if your score falls below a certain point, the ISP might send your organization’s emails to recipients’ spam folders, or block them entirely.
+However, if your score falls below a certain point, the ISP might send your organization’s emails to recipients’ spam folder or block them entirely.

 There are a variety of factors that determine your sender reputation, and one of them is the number of recipients who engage with the emails.
 Different forms of engagement with your emails are:

-With a disorganized HubSpot portal, you might end up sending emails to invalid contacts and non-engagers.
-Doing this over and over creates high bounce rates; a bad signal in the eye of the ISP.
+With a disorganized HubSpot portal, you might end up sending emails to invalid contacts and disengaged users.
+Doing this over and over creates high bounce rates: a bad signal in the eye of the ISP.

-Consequently, you’ll find your email sender reputation taking a dive.
+Consequently, you’ll find your email sender reputation taking a dive and your future messages not even getting inboxes with your more active subscribers.
 A dive in reputation is costly, especially as research shows that email marketing has a return on investment (ROI) of $42 for every $1 spent.

 Another hidden cost of a shoddy HubSpot portal is business decisions rooted in inaccurate data.